Back to blog

 Before you make your first purchase, follow these best practices to get the most value from your data:

-1. Define your business goals – Be clear on how the data will support your objectives.
+1. Define your business goals – be clear on how the data will support your objectives.

-2. Identify the type of data you need – Align your requirements with your use case.
+2. Identify the type of data you need – align your requirements with your use case.

-3. Set a realistic budget – Data pricing varies by volume, delivery method, and update frequency.
+3. Set a realistic budget – data pricing varies by volume, delivery method, and update frequency.

-4. Research providers thoroughly – Look for companies with strong reputations and transparent sourcing practices.
+4. Research providers thoroughly – look for companies with strong reputations and transparent sourcing practices.

-5. Request data samples – Preview the structure, freshness, and relevance of the data before committing.
+5. Request data samples – preview the structure, freshness, and relevance of the data before committing.

-6. Talk to the sales or data team – Collaborate to find the right package for your needs and avoid overbuying.
+6. Talk to the sales or data team – collaborate to find the right package for your needs and avoid overbuying.

-8. Maintain communication post-purchase – Ensure ongoing support, updates, and feedback loops.
+8. Maintain communication post-purchase – ensure ongoing support, updates, and feedback loops.

 where to buy data